What an exciting time we’re living in—behavioral scientists are confirming that we are inherently imbued with basic human goodness.

 How to Make Kindness the Foundation of School Culture,

 Laura White – Manager of the Changemaker Schools Network, a project of Ashoka’s Empathy Initiative.
-Christa Talbot taught her 4th and 5th grade class about kindness and incorporated her lesson on the playground with her students – using empathy as a factor that resulted in solutions-oriented environment.
+Christa Talbot taught her 4th and 5th grade class about kindness and incorporated her lesson on the playground with her students, using empathy as a factor that resulted in a solutions-oriented environment.

 ————–